WHATS HOT

 Bullying Affects Everyone

 Bullying can come in different forms, and social media has unfortunately given bullies a larger platform to reach more people.
-From name-calling and spreading rumors to physical confrontations, the effects of bullying are damaging no matter the it takes.
+From name-calling and spreading rumors to physical confrontations, the effects of bullying are damaging no matter the shape it takes.

 This form of behavior is hurtful and damaging to those who are on the receiving end of it.
-Bullying is not limited to any one age group – headlines have shown that as young as first grade and the elderly can be victims of bullying.
+Bullying is not limited to any one age group – headlines have shown that children as young as first grade and the elderly can be victims of bullying.

 Bullying doesn’t just affect someone’s emotions.
 It also leads to anxiety and can cause problems at school.
 In some cases, people who are bullied have even committed suicide.
 We need to do something to stop bullying because it’s ruining lives.

-The of students who are bullied can experience intense feelings of guilt, guilt, and stress.
+The families of students who are bullied can experience intense feelings of guilt, guilt, and stress.
 This is especially true if the bullying is happening in a school and the school is not doing anything about it.

 People who witness bullying firsthand also go through a range of complicated emotions, including guilt and a sense of helplessness.
 They often feel like they should have said or done something to stop it, and they carry a sense of shame too.